chrissngn/cse15l-lab-reports/lab4.md

 `git status` to see which files have been modified

-`git add` to stage the changes you want to make
+`git add .` to stage the changes you want to make

 `git commit -m "descriptive message"` to commit staged changes